Like us on Facebook

 Photo Credit: Bettmann / Getty Images

-Has Amelia Earhart’s long-lost Lockheed Model 10-E Electra been found at the bottom of the Pacific Ocean?
-That seems to be a very real possibility, with exploration company Deep Sea Vision posting scans that appear to show the dimensions of an aircraft on the seafloor.
+Has Amelia Earhart’s long-lost Lockheed Model 10-E Electra finally been found?
+That was, at one point in 2023, believed to be a very real possibility.
+Exploration company Deep Sea Vision had shared scans that appeared to show the dimensions of an aircraft on the seafloor.
+As it turns out, they showed nothing more than an underwater rock formation…

 Last seen leaving New Guinea